evennia/evennia/docs/source/Contribs/Components.md

 Components may define DBFields or NDBFields at the class level
 Example:
 ```
-from evennia.contrib.components import Component, listing, DBField
+from evennia.contrib.components import Component, DBField
-@listing.register

 class Health(Component):
-    health = DBField(default_value=1)
+    health = DBField(default=1)
 ```

-Note that default_value is optional and may be a callable such as `dict`
+Note that default is optional

-Each typeclass using the ComponentHolderMixin can declare its class components.
+Each typeclass using the ComponentHolderMixin can declare its components in the class via the ComponentProperty.
 These are components that will always be present in a typeclass.
-The components listed may be a class or an instance to be used as a template.
-Example
+You can also pass kwargs to override the default values Example
 ```
 from evennia.contrib.components import ComponentHolderMixin
 class Character(ComponentHolderMixin, DefaultCharacter):
-    class_components = (
-            components.Health,
-            components.Mana.as_template(max=100),
-        )
+    health = ComponentProperty("health", hp=10, max_hp=50)
 ```

-Runtime Components on the other hand are the components that can be added or removed by using a template's duplicate() or a new instance's create()
+You can then use character.health to access the components.

+Alternatively you can add those components at runtime.
+You will have to access those via the component handler.
 Example
 ```
 character = self
 vampirism = components.Vampirism.create(character)
+character.components.add(vampirism)

+...

+vampirism_from_elsewhere = character.components.get("vampirism")
 ```

 Keep in mind that all components must be imported to be visible in the listing